NERC-CEH/eidc-doi-badge/README.md

 Key things:
 - add an extra '-' for '-' in the shields api call
 - '_' for space
+- for the URL itself, needs to use URL encoding (can use an online tool)

 Next: do the EIDC logo embedding